 - Slow Charging: Extended charging times lead to operational downtime.

-- Shorter Lifespans: Typically, lead-acid batteries last only up to 500 cycles.
-Thus, be prepared for relatively frequent replacements.
+- Shorter Lifespans: Typically, lead-acid batteries last only up to 500 cycles, necessitating frequent replacements.

 Lithium-Ion batteries